raykallen/aiq-research-assistant/docs/get-started/get-started-docker-compose.md

 ### Git clone

-Clone the ai-research-assistant and set it as the working directory:
+Clone the aiq-research-assistant and set it as the working directory:

 ```bash
 git clone https://github.com/NVIDIA-AI-Blueprints/aiq-research-assistant.git